-BAND: Original Omega Speedmaster-signed stainless-steel bracelet, with tight links – no “desk diver” rash on buckle.
+BAND: Original Omega Speedmaster-signed stainless-steel bracelet, with tight links – no “desk diver” rash on buckle; this bracelet will fit an approx. eight inch wrist.
 This Speedmaster also comes with a blue, orange, and white premium "seatbelt" nylon NATO strap, with stainless-steel hardware.

 MOVEMENT: Original Omega Cal.
-1140, an ETA 2890-A2 base with a Dubois Depraz chronograph module mounted; this Speedmaster Reduced was serviced in June 2020.
+1140, an ETA 2890-A2 base with a Dubois Depraz chronograph module mounted; this Speedmaster Reduced is fully serviced.

 CROWN: Original Omega-signed stainless-steel crown.